ITU-AI-ML-in-5G-Challenge/DeepSense6G_TII/README.md

 '''

 ## Future work
-We develop other functions like finetune, fixmatch (semi-supervised learning) which can be used in other applciations.
+We also develop other functions like finetune, fixmatch (semi-supervised learning) which can be used in other applciations.